NihalSidhu/NihalSidhu/README.md

 # Get to Know Me

 Hello there, I'm Nihal!
 I am currently a software engineer who likes to play around with data in my free time.
-I enjoy story telling, using different kinds of datasets.
+I enjoy story telling while using different kinds of datasets.
 Some of skills and experiences that I have:

 - Data pipeline engineering in the financial regulatory reporting realm
 - Data cleaning and model development using Python data science oriented libraries
-- Providing visual insights and dashboards within Tableau
+- Providing visual insights and research within Tableau
 - Querying data to solve problems in SQL